franchsli/whatsapp_clone_django/README.md

 ## BUGS TO FIX

-- Sometimes the messages won't be appended, the number of succesful appended messages varies randomly and don't know why.
 - When a user archives a contact, all group-like chats in which the contact is in will be archived as well.
 - When a user deletes a chat, the chat will be deleted from all the users in the chat
   - To fix this, you need to implement something similar to archive view logic.